 They’re the worst type of people

---Governor James Rhodes on the Vietnam protesters
+-Governor James Rhodes on the Vietnam protesters

 The Guard arrived on campus on the evening of Sat, May 2nd to find a huge crowd of about 1000 students surrounding a burning ROTC (Reserve Officer Training Corps) building on campus.
-Firemen where hindered in their efforts to put out the blaze by angry students.
+Firemen were hindered in their efforts to put out the blaze by angry students.
 The wooden ROTC building would eventually burn to the ground.
 National Guard members spent the rest of the night arresting students and dispersing protesters with tear gas.
 No one was ever caught in regards to the arson of the ROTC building and there is much controversy surrounding who started the fire because the ROTC building was already abandoned, boarded up and scheduled for demolition.
 On Sun May 3rd, students awoke to their campus looking like a war zone with armed National Guard members everywhere, helicopters buzzing overhead and tanks stationed on University grounds.
 Sunday was a warm and sunny day and bemused students talked with Guardsmen occupying the campus.
 Governor James Rhodes gave a charged emotional speech where he gave a less than flattering portrayal of the student demonstrators: “They’re worse than the brownshirts and the communist element and also the nightriders and the vigilantes … They’re the worst type of people that we harbor in America.
 I think that we’re up against the strongest, well-trained, militant, revolutionary group that has ever assembled in America.”

-In the speech the Governor also promised that he would get a court order banning future protests and gave the impression that something like martial law had been declared.
+In the speech, the Governor also promised that he would get a court order banning future protests and gave the impression that something like martial law had been declared.
 Governor Rhodes actually had neither declared marital war or got a court injunction making campus demonstrations illegal but neither the National Guard or student organizers knew that.
-Sunday evening saw more protests and confrontations between protesters and guardsmen, exchanges between the two groups resulted with several students getting stabbed by Guardsmen bayonets.
+Sunday evening saw more protests and confrontations between protesters and guardsmen, exchanges between the two groups resulted in several students getting stabbed by Guardsmen bayonets.

 May 4, Kent State Shootings